kitab-project-org/kitab-project-org.github.io/_posts/2023-03-25-Call-For-Papers---Arabic-Pasts-2023.md

 Arabic Pasts is co-organized by Hugh Kennedy (SOAS), James McDougall (Oxford), Lorenz Nigst (AKU-ISMC), and Sarah Bowen Savant (AKU-ISMC).

-Please submit an abstract of 300 words or less in word document by Friday 21st April 2023 to [ArabicPastsConf@aku.edu](mailto:ArabicPastsConf@aku.edu).
+Please submit an abstract of 300 words or less in word document by Friday, 12 May 2023 to [ArabicPastsConf@aku.edu](mailto:ArabicPastsConf@aku.edu).